Save-Dao/guide/docs/discord-bots.md

 ## Wick

-Discord Security Bot made to protect servers from raids, nukes and more things! https://wickbot.com/
+Discord Security Bot made to protect servers from campaigns, nukes and more things! https://wickbot.com/

 ## xDai Faucet